agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ### Multi-arm Bandits

 <!-- TODO link wiki or something -->
-Bandit problems are a simple and well-studied class of sequential decision problems.
-A Bandit problem has a single state and multiple actions ("arms") with different expected utilities which are initially unknown.
-The agent has a finite time horizon and must balance exploration (i.e. find out which arm is best) with exploitation (pull the best arm).
+Multi-armed Bandit are an especially simple class of sequential decision problem.
+A Bandit problem has a single state and multiple actions ("arms"), where each arm has a distribution on rewards/utilities that is initially unknown.
+The agent has a finite time horizon and must balance exploration (i.e. learn about the reward distribution) with exploitation (obtain reward).

 Bandit problems can be modeled as reinforcement learning problems.
 The environment is an unknown MDP characterized by the expected utility of each arm theta-0, ... theta-k and agent must converge quickly to a good policy on this arm.
 We describe this approach in the next chapter.
 While RL approaches can converge quickly and use little compute, they do not produce the optimal Bayesian behavior.
 Treating the problem as a POMDP as using the code above, we can solve Bandit problems optimally.